Abasz/custom-zeroSSL-client-script/README.md

 ./zeroSSL-client.sh ACCESS_KEY [OPTIONS] [METHODS]
 ```

 ZeroSSL API Access key is required argument anything else is optional.
 If no method is set the full request-validate-install process is carried out (with --wait-for-validation).
-In this case it is recommended to run it as a background job (or with `nohup`) so the script does not exists accidentally while waiting for validation.
+In this case it is recommended to run it as a background job (or with `nohup`) so the script does not exist accidentally while waiting for validation.

 Most of the methods may be set independently (e.g. validate and install, cancel and delete).